Frequently Asked Questions (FAQ)

 Can I have a home birth if I have had a c-section?

 Yes!
-A home birth is possible after a c-section, however, there is criteria and guidelines that must be met.
+A home birth is possible after a c-section, however, there are criteria and guidelines that must be met.

 How do I get birth certificate and social security number?